 3. Reduced risk of scratching paint

 I grew up dipping a wash mitt in a bucket and applying a good amount of pressure to the vehicle…something I know better than to do now.

 Soap acts as a lubricant and does all the work to remove dirt if you use enough of it—no hard scrubbing required.

 Since a foam cannon applies much more soap than a wash mitt ever could (even those that hold a lot of suds), you shouldn’t apply more than light pressure using a mitt.
 You basically want to graze the surface to guide the dirty foam off the surface.

 Foam cannons provide a thick, rich lather

-Some cannons and soaps produce more than others, and using a gas-powered pressure washer will typically produce more foam when used with a cannon (than an electric one).
+Quick Tip: Some cannons and soaps produce more than others, and using a gas-powered pressure washer will typically produce more foam when used with a cannon (than an electric one).